"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 Yet all of that is ok.
 God places the perfect people in our lives, just when we need them.
 Where one is weak, the other is strong, and thus, our friendship needs get met through the variety of souls we call Friend.

 And of course, there's this: God desires that we race to Him first to meet our needs.
 He longs to be our very best friend, hence His reason for surrounding us with, well, flawed, imperfect folks.
-If we only knew perfect need-meeters, we wouldn't desperately need Him (so we would believe, even though we'd never admit it).
+If we only knew perfect need-meeters, we wouldn't desperately need Him.

 And that would be tragic.

 So today I say appreciate all your wonderful flawed, imperfect friends.
 Appreciate each one for the two or three special comforts she brings to your life with her laughter, grace and God-given talents.
-And try never to resent any friend for the gaps, for the times she seems to disappear just when you need her so much.
+And try never to resent any friend for the gaps, for the times she fades away just when you need her so much.

 We all have gaps like those.
 God designed us that way on purpose so that He'd be the One to run to.
 So that He'd be our number one go-to-friend.